josesan77/KMLeditor/README.md

 Check existance of pygeoif module in Python IDLE (or IDE) by an import test: from pygeoif import Point, LineString

+## Possible developments
+- removing points would be a key point and easy-to-make option,

+- in contrast adding track points is a bit more tricky because the points should be added at the right place in the order of points (LineString) to avoid dizzy lines,

+- highlighting a point by clicking is an easy request but I consider it does not add much to the track modification functionality, rather it serves fanciness only,

+- adding real maps (with continuous updates) in the background would be the best development as a positive outcome but has a high coding time demand, but either the software should use a common Google API key that due to economical reasons Google does not offer, or each user should use their own API key which I consider to be an overcomplication of the task and functionality.

 **@author: Data4every1**
 Created on Mon Aug 10 14:12:27 2024